shundhammer/yqpkg/README.md

 - You get a summary page from where you can go back to select more.

-- There is a configurable countdown on the summary page to close program automatically.
+- There is a configurable countdown on the summary page to close the program automatically.
 And a "Stop" button to halt the countdown, of course.

 Limitations:

 - No repo refresh yet.
-Use `sudo zypper ref` before program start.
+If needed, use `sudo zypper ref` before program start.

 - No GPG key import from repos, no failed package GPG signature fail prompt.